Launching and Monitoring Your Vue Site

 Read the Going Live guide for deployment strategies and common pitfalls.

 Google and Bing won't automatically know your site exists.
-Submit your sitemap directly:
+Set up Google Search Console and submit your sitemap:

 Indexing takes days to weeks.
 Google prioritizes sites with backlinks and regular content updates.